Essential Saltwater Fishing Lures for the Texas Coast

 For the Top Picks in the major Saltwater Fishing Lure categories to catch more and bigger speckled trout, redfish, and flounder, head to the

 Top Fishing Lures

 To learn more about the types of saltwater fishing lures, why they work, and what you need to be successful, keep reading!
-First we’ll go though the major types, then we’ll go through what makes them work.
+First, we’ll go through the major types, then we’ll go through what makes them work.

 Also, the Latest Poll Question is about the new Corky Lures from MirrOlure.
 Head to the Feedback page, take 30 seconds, and give us your take!